Faizaan-Nasir/ShopOnline/README.md

 # ShopOnline 🛒

-## The what.
+## About the project:
-This is a template for real life store owners looking for a pre-made website for their stores.
+- This is a template for store owners looking for a pre-made website for their stores.

-## The who.
+- The initial purpose of this template was to act as a functional website for an actual shop.
+This was later deployed as an e-commerce website template.
+- As of now, this template is being used by helios to develop a functional e-commerce website to sell merchandise.

+### This website is deployed and can be viewed using this link https://faizaan-nasir.github.io/ShopOnline/src/

+## Who are we?
-Working on this repo: @amazinglySK, @Faizaan-Nasir and @TanmeenPatel We are a bunch of high-schoolers experimenting different designs for webpages.
-We specialise in languages: HTML5, CSS, JavaScript and Python.
+- Working on this repo: @amazinglySK, @Faizaan-Nasir and @TanmeenPatel
+- We are a bunch of high-schoolers experimenting different designs for webpages.

-## The how.
-As of yet this website does not have a direct link, you may proceed to download the stable version of the repo to and use the following path `/src/index.html` to view the webpage.
+- We have used only three languages to come up with this template: CSS, JavaScript and HTML5.
+We are fluent in other languages too, you may read more about us on our individual pages.